Turbo Takeaways

 If the current value of your home is less than the outstanding loan balance, a short sale can be helpful.
 With this option, your lender will agree to accept the price at which your house sells as the full payment on the outstanding mortgage.
 The remaining debt will be erased if your home sells for less than what you owe.

 In some cases, a short sale can be better than foreclosure.
-Once you opt for a short sale, consult with a tax professional to determine what you owe in case of deficits or capital gains.
+Once you opt for a short sale, consult a tax professional to determine what you owe in case of deficits or capital gains.

-Learn why thousands of satisfied clients recommend our debt relief services.
+Browse 18,000+ 5-star TurboDebt reviews and see why thousands of satisfied clients recommend our debt relief services.